ppfeufer/aa-intel-tool/CONTRIBUTING.md

 ## Code Formatting<a name="code-formatting"></a>

-This app is utilizing the [Black](https://black.readthedocs.io/en/stable/the_black_code_style.html) code style.
+This app is utilizing the [Black code style].
 Every commit has to adhere to it.

-This repository uses [pre-commit](https://github.com/pre-commit/pre-commit) to verify compliance with formatting rules.
+This repository uses [pre-commit] to verify compliance with formatting rules.
 To use:

 1. Install `pre-commit`.